If you buy an item via this post, we may get a small affiliate fee. Details.

 - Kindle ebook deals – quick links

-When you check out the Kindle Store, before or after buying the Kindle e-reader or Fire tablet, you may have the impression there are a lot of different Kindle deals everywhere.
-In fact, there are a few of them, presented in different combinations across the entire Kindle Store.
+When you check out the Kindle Store, before or after buying the Kindle e-reader or Fire tablet, you may have the impression there are many different Kindle deals everywhere.
+In fact, there are a few of them, presented in different combinations across the entire Amazon website.

 The most convenient way to find out what’s currently available at discounted prices is to visit Kindle Daily Deals page.
 You will see here all today’s deals, but also featured books and links to other deal sections.